KnetML/singularity-images/README.md

 singularity pull --name knet.simg shub://KnetML/singularity-images:latest
 ```

-* This image is not complete due to the cuda requirements.
-You should create an overlay image
+* Not to loose your changes, you should create an overlay image.
-to complete the setup.
 ```
 singularity image.create --size 2048 overlay.simg
 ```